‘The Shining’ sequel: Why critics say to watch Stephen King’s ‘Doctor Sleep’

 What Doctor Sleep does is focus on the very human emotions of our characters.
 Chris Hewitt of Empire only gave the film three stars, but praised this storytelling distinction from the original film, calling it a “warmer” film than Kubrick’s usual fare.
 Despite the rating, Hewitt suggests fans check Doctor Sleep out.
 Just don’t expect it to be The Shining:

 “Working off source material that is very different from its predecessor, anyone expecting a straightforward Shining sequel will be disappointed.
-This isn’t a gruelling exercise in pure horror.
+This isn’t a grueling exercise in pure horror.
 It’s odder and more contemplative, but worth checking in.”

 While Doctor Sleep is very much its own film, that doesn’t mean we’re completely derived of The Shining.
 Personal taste differs in regard to its nods to The Shining.
 Some critics thought they were too much and slowed the film down; others loved the “impeccable” recreations.